-This topic contains 2 replies, has 3 voices, and was last updated by 1 month, 1 week ago.
+- This topic has 2 replies, 3 voices, and was last updated 10 months, 3 weeks ago by Elizabeth Perlak.

 In my experience functional leads are excellent and knowing and advocating their areas of expertise but often have blinders to larger picture implications and interactions.
-What are your best practices for helping the functional leads work less siloed and more collaboratively?August 12, 2021 at 2:58 pm #121758
+What are your best practices for helping the functional leads work less siloed and more collaboratively?August 12, 2021 at 2:58 pm #38957Michael Maggiotto JrParticipant

 Great question, @perlake!
 Whether an M&A project or just the daily grind, breaking down silos is critical to business success.
 Certainly everyone has a channel, a lane, where they are most effective and that encompasses their scope of responsibilities.
 But when new experiences, skills, or talent is needed to execute, it is critical for people to feel comfortable reaching across departments to all levels of the company for help and support.